safer-r/.github/profile/README.md

 Functions from all these packages use the safer-R backbone and, thus, respect the criteria of the safer-R project.

 - [saferDev](https://github.com/safer-r/saferDev): R function and pipeline development.
+- [saferMake](https://github.com/safer-r/saferMake): convert a R function into a safer-r function through an interactive web interface (in dev).
 - [saferMatrix](https://github.com/safer-r/saferMatrix): matrix handling (in dev).
 - [saferGraph](https://github.com/safer-r/saferGraph): classical graphic handling (in dev).
 - [saferTool](https://github.com/safer-r/saferTool): basic tools (in dev).